 Look For: Spotted seatrout, black drum, red drum, flounder, sheepshead.

-Look For: Wahoo, blackfin tuna, vermilion snapper, black sea bass, triggerfish, grunts, red porgy, amberjack.
+Look For: Wahoo, blackfin tuna, king mackerel, dolphin, vermilion snapper, black sea bass, triggerfish, grunts, porgy, amberjack, grouper.

 Comments: It’s been a sloppy week in the offshore waters, including a gale warning on Thursday.
 Seas look fishable for Saturday and Sunday, and wahoo is the prime target for trolling action during autumn.
 Blackfin tuna are also available and king mackerel a possibility.
 Bottom fishing is excellent for grouper, vermilion snapper, black sea bass, grey triggerfish, amberjack, red porgy and grunts.
 Red snapper are common on the offshore reefs and ledges, but must be released indefinitely in the South Atlantic Region.

 Comments: The lower Waccamaw River is the place to be for anglers looking for bream, bass and crappie, from Bucksport to points further south.
 “The one location I would go to is the Ricefields,” said Ronald “Catfish” Stalvey of Stalvey’s Bait and Tackle in Conway.
 For bass, Stalvey suggests working outer curves and well into ditch mouths.
 Both Pee Dee rivers are on the rise, and fishing is tough.
 The Little Pee Dee at Galivants Ferry was at 8.08 feet Thursday at 4 p.m. and was projected to rise into minor flood stage by Sunday.
 The Pee Dee at Pee Dee, located between Marion and Florence, was at 19 feet Thursday at 4 p.m. and was expected to rise into moderate flood stage.